 Multiplying through by 4 and rearranging:

 This is the implicit solution.
-You can’t isolate in elementary form — leave it implicit.
-See Implicit solution to ODE.
+You can’t isolate in elementary form, so leave it as an Implicit solution to ODE.

 Worked example 2